Markusjsommer/TD2/README.md

 NOTE: this readme is heavily based on the TransDecoder wiki: https://github.com/TransDecoder/TransDecoder/wiki

+Transmark identifies likely coding sequences based on the following criteria:

+- a minimum length open reading frame (ORF) is found in a transcript sequence
+- a likelihood score computed by PSAURON is > 0.5
+- the above coding score is greatest when the ORF is scored in the 1st reading frame as compared to scores in the other 2 forward reading frames and the 3 reverse frames.
+TODO ask brian if there is a reason to not use reverse frames here as well. should reduce false positives of short orfs within real orfs.
+- if a candidate ORF is found fully encapsulated by the coordinates of another candidate ORF, the longer one is reported.
+However, a single transcript can report multiple ORFs (allowing for operons, chimeras, etc).

 Including homology searches as ORF retention criteria We suggest using MMseqs2 for increased speed and sensitivity in protein search.
 An example command would be like so: